12 Interesting Facts About Neptune: What the Ancients Didn’t Know

 You can’t survive on Neptune

 There is nothing on Neptune that could guarantee us even the slightest chance for survival — no heat, oxygen, or water.
 Even for bacterial life to arise, a source of energy and liquid water is required.
 It is cold on the planet’s surface (the temperature is only 55 K), so assuming can life survive on Neptune is out of the question.
-At best, this could be possible somewhere at a depth of several kilometers.
+At best, this could be possible somewhere at a depth of several kilometres.
 But such a possibility is still shrouded in mystery.

 What would happen if Neptune exploded

-Final Thoughts
+Final thoughts

-Now that you have learned the 12 most interesting facts about Neptune, you probably have new questions in mind.
+Now that you have learned the most interesting facts about Neptune, you probably have new questions in mind.
 You’re not alone in this!

 Related Articles